 PETITION: Release the evidence

-We urgently call on Prime Minister Boris Johnson; Information Commissioner Elizabeth Denham; Equality and Human Rights Commission CEO Rebecca Hilsenrath; and Michael Lockwood, Director General of the Independent Office for Police Conduct, to release all the information they hold on matters pertaining to foreign interference; electoral fraud; criminal misconduct in public office; racism and the sale of voter data ahead of 12 December.
+We urgently call on Prime Minister Boris Johnson; Information Commissioner Elizabeth Denham; Equality and Human Rights Commission CEO Rebecca Hilsenrath; and Michael Lockwood, Director General of the Independent Office for Police Conduct, to release all the information they hold on matters pertaining to foreign interference; electoral fraud; criminal misconduct in public office; racism and the sale of voter data.

 You have been tasked with upholding our laws and protecting the public.
-There can be no justification for denying voters access to vital evidence during this election.
+There can be no justification for denying voters access to vital evidence during the election, or after.